 Dirty Money and Development

 WASHINGTON, DC – The world has made enormous progress in recent decades in the fight against poverty.
-But, as 2015 begins, one billion people – one in seven – still live on less than $1.25 a day.
+But, as 2015 begins, one billion people – one in seven – still live on less than $1.25 per day.

 It will take a global effort to end poverty – and to find the resources to do so.
 At first glance, the price tag is staggering.
 We know that development aid will not be sufficient to end poverty.
-It will take private sector investment, taxes collected in developing countries, and other sources of finance to do the job.
+It will take private-sector investment, taxes collected in developing countries, and other sources of finance to do the job.

-To continue reading, subscribe now.
+To continue reading, log in or register now.

-Get unlimited access to PS premium content, including in-depth commentaries, book reviews, exclusive interviews, On Point, the Big Picture, the PS Archive, and our annual year-ahead magazine.
+Get unlimited access to all PS premium content, including in-depth commentaries, book reviews, exclusive interviews, On Point, the Big Picture, the PS Archive, and our annual year-ahead magazine.
+Subscribe Now.